Must We Do Something To Receive the Free Gift of Salvation?

-“In Paul’s letter to the Romans, he says that we are ‘freely’ justified (3:24), and later he describes salvation as a ‘free gift’ (6:23).
+“Paul says that we are ‘freely’ justified (Rom.
+3:24), and later he describes salvation as a ‘free gift’ (Rom.
+6:23).
 Why do some claim that one must ‘do’ something, such as be baptized, in order to be saved?”

 There are several factors to be considered in responding to this excellent question.
 Reflect upon the following:

 Salvation is wonderfully described in the New Testament as a free gift.
 This terminology is employed in order to emphasize that God is under no compulsion to offer it.

 Man, by his choice, has rebelled against the Lord.
 He thus has earned the penalty of death (cf. “wages” in Rom.
 6:28).

 Was the Creator morally obligated to offer salvation?
 No he was not.
 However, he has extended redemption to his creation as a matter of pure love and grace (Jn.
 3:16; Eph.
 2:8-9).